tedsmith/quickhash/README.txt

 International language support added for filenames and directories that contain or might be created of a non-English nature by use of UTF8 casting.
 For example, the destination directory for "Hash, Copy, Hash" can now contain non-English characters.

-All hashing in Quick Hash utilises MerkleDamgård constructions (http://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction).
+All hashing in Quick Hash utilises Merkle?Damg�rd constructions (http://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction).
 As such, zero byte files will always generate a predetermined hash, depending on the algorithm; sha-1, for example, is always da39a3ee5e6b4b0d3255bfef95601890afd80709.
 To avoid confusion, if a file is zero bytes, it is not hashed at all and the entry 'Not computed, zero byte file' is enetered into the results.
 Though I acknowledge some users may feel it is necessary to hash zero byte files for security reasons, on the whole, I don't think it is for 99% of users.

 Files of zero bytes are now copied as part of the "Hash, Copy, Hash" routine to facilitate those who wish to use QuickHash as a backup system where, on occasion, zero byte files are created by software and are required in order to function properly.